HrAbdullah1/special-popurce-llm/README.md

-# Llama 2 Local Deployment with LangChain as costumer service
+# Llama 2 Local Deployment with LangChain as customer service

 Overview